ardatan/graphql-import/README.md

 Please refer to [`src/index.test.ts`](src/index.test.ts) for more examples.

+## Development

+The [implemenentation documentation](https://graphql-import.now.sh/) documents how things are implemented under the hood.
+You can also use the VSCode test setup to debug your code/tests.

 ## Related topics & next steps

 - Static import step as build time